 - Designate your passenger as your “designated texter.”
 Allow them access to your phone to respond to calls or messages.

-- Do not engage in social media scrolling or messaging while driving.
+- Do not scroll through apps, including social media, while driving.
 Cell phone use can be habit-forming.
 Struggling to not text and drive?
 Put the cell phone in the trunk, glove box, or back seat of the vehicle until you arrive at your destination.

-Remind your friends and family: If you’re in the driver’s seat, it’s the only thing you should be doing.
-No phone calls, no texts, no eating food, or doing anything that distracts you from driving.
+- Remind your friends and family: If you’re in the driver’s seat, it’s the only thing you should be doing.
+No distractions.

 - If your driver is texting or otherwise distracted, tell them to stop and focus on the road.